danielnuriyev/danielnuriyev.github.io/README.md

 ### Mind

+The following mental attitudes and behaviors make the mind calm, focused, decluttered, limitless.

 #### Limitlessness

 When you notice that you know that something is impossible, immediately and always treat it as possible even if it makes no sense.